Deportivo de La Coruña: The Demise of a Spanish Giant

 The transfer policy was simple but effective at first.
 A blend of veteran experience was paired with the signing of young talent, and despite a first season flirt with relegation, Deportivo would soon rocket up the La Liga standings.

-Club icon Arsenio Iglesias would be appointed manager by Lendoiro during that first season back in La Liga just prior to their relegation play-off win against Real Betis, and would go on to enjoy a successful fourth spell as Deportivo manager.
+Deportivo icon Arsenio Iglesias would be appointed manager by Lendoiro during that first season back in La Liga just prior to their relegation play-off win against Real Betis, and would go on to enjoy a successful fourth spell as Deportivo manager.

 The La Liga Nearly Years and the Copa Del Rey